Skip to content

 The Axe tab in the ACE TUI provides live monitoring of the daemon:

-• Start/stop the orchestrator (x key or !x)
+• Start/stop the orchestrator (x key or !x) and runner counts

 • Footer shows daemon status: RUNNING, STOPPED, STARTING, STOPPING, or RESTARTING